DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 #### Authorize-Capture

-If the transaction is a charge, i.e. its value is negative, you can follow a authorize-capture flow by specifying that the transaction is `pending`:
+If the transaction is a charge, i.e. its value is negative, you can follow an authorize-capture flow by specifying that the transaction is `pending`.
+A pending transaction can be captured or voided later:

 ```json
 POST https://api.lightrail.com/v1/cards/{cardId}/transactions